According to the Mayo Clinic, the side effects of a copper IUD include:

 - Pelvic inflammatory disease (PID)

 Any one of these side effects could be severe if left untreated.
-If an over the counter pain medication doesn’t ease your symptoms, you might be experiencing a serious condition.
+If over-the-counter pain medication doesn’t ease your symptoms, you might be experiencing a serious condition.

-It’s possible for your ParaGard IUD to be expelled from your uterus.
+Your Paragard IUD could expel from your uterus.
 You might not feel it if expulsion occurs.
-The reason why this is troubling is because even partial expulsion of an IUD will disrupt its effectiveness to prevent pregnancy.
+This is troubling because partial expulsion of an IUD will disrupt its effectiveness in preventing pregnancy.
 You’re more likely to experience IUD expulsion if you have never been pregnant or if you had your IUD inserted immediately after giving birth.

 This rare occurrence poses serious health risks and can be life-threatening.
 If a fertilized egg continues to grow in the fallopian tube, it can cause it to rupture.
 This will likely cause heavy bleeding inside the abdomen.
 Symptoms include shoulder pain, fainting, and shock.
 Women need to seek care from an OB/GYN to reduce the risk of serious complications.

-Pelvic inflammatory disease is an infection of the female reproductive organs.
+Pelvic inflammatory disease is an infection of the female reproductive organs, according to the Centers for Disease Control and Prevention (CDC).
 It most often occurs when sexually transmitted bacteria is left untreated and spreads from the vagina to the uterus, fallopian tubes, or ovaries.
 The cervix normally creates a barrier that keeps this from happening.
-However, a 1992 study linking the risk of PID to IUD use suggests that bacteria can enter the reproductive tract during the insertion and removal of an IUD.

 Symptoms of pelvic inflammatory disease include abdominal pain, fever, and painful urination.
 If left untreated, pelvic inflammatory disease could cause scar tissue and pockets of abscesses to develop.
 These can cause permanent damage and infertility.